Our View on Packaging (and how we can be less wasteful)

 Our grey plastic mailing bags our now made from recycled materials and are recyclable and compostable too.

 We have now introduced plastic-free sealing tape: Good old brown paper tape is used on many cartons leaving our premises, however, it does have its limitations, but we use it where possible.

-Next in line for replacement by an older technology: Padded envelopes - rather than use plastic bubble wrap lined envelopes, we're introducing paper based alternatives.
+Next in line for replacement by an older technology: Padded envelopes - we're introducing paper based alternatives.
 The eco-friendliness comparison is not straightforward, so we're using both types for small items.